yf836760/ShowArmors/README.md

 - `/装备` or `/show` or `/zb`: Displays your own armor and accessory information.
 - `/装备 <player>`: Displays the armor and accessory information of the specified player.

+## Permissions

+- Only players with the `ShowArmors` permission can use this command.

 ## How to Use